ovcharovcoder/fanatic-front-project-src/README.md

 # fanatic-project-src
-The repository contains site source files generated using Gulp.
+<p>The repository contains site source files generated using Gulp.</p>

-Website development based on a layout to improve your web development skills.
+<p>Website development based on a layout to improve your web development skills.</p>

-The site in the form of a completed front-end version is located at: https://github.com/datoshcode/fanatic-frontend/tree/main
+<p>The site in the form of a completed front-end version is located at: https://github.com/datoshcode/fanatic-frontend/tree/main</p>

-The contents of the site can be found by following the link: https://datoshcode.github.io/fanatic-frontend
+<p>The contents of the site can be found by following the link: https://datoshcode.github.io/fanatic-frontend</p>